 - iOS Devices: Tap and hold the app icon.
 An App Settings screen appears displaying your Username and Password.
 If you have permissions to edit your password, that field will be editable.
 Type in a new password, then click Done.

-- Android Devices: Tap the right-arrow next to the app name.
+- Android Devices: Tap and hold the app icon.
 A Settings screen appears.
 If you have permissions to edit your password, that field will be editable.
 Type in a new password, then click Save.

 Any password changes you make to your applications in the Okta mobile application are automatically remembered by the Okta Service, so if you access Okta using your desktop or iPhone, the app's old password is automatically updated.